RIKEN-RCCS/baby-modelica/README.md

 __Baby-Modelica comes with ABSOLUTELY NO WARRANTY.__

 Baby-Modelica is a simple frontend (parser+flattener) for the Modelica language specification 3.4.
-It parses the source code then performs simple syntactic transformations, and optionally dumps a flat model.
+It parses a source code then performs simple syntactic transformations, and optionally dumps a flat model.
-Flattening a model is an essential part of Modelica, and it resolves all the features as an object-oriented language.
-Flattening is indispensable even for simple tools, because parameters in a model are substituted multiple times by nested parameterization.
+Flattening is indispensable even for simple tools, because taking parameter values is not direct as they may be substituted multiple times by nested parameterization.
+Flattening is a major part of Modelica, and it resolves all the features as an object-oriented language.
 A generated flat model is hopefully to be re-readable by Modelica compilers.

 Current status is a pre-zero version, and we are working towards version zero.
 The version number of Baby-Modelica is the last digits,